thewtex/thesis/introduction/background_and_significance.rst

 to human health with widespread presence and increasing importance as life expectancy continues to be prolonged [Hachinski2006,Hennerici2004]_.
 Furthermore, a correlation between migraine and ischemic stroke has led to the suggestion that embolic ischemia may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.
+For example, Jesurum et al. found that migraine with aura can be relieved when the source of ischemia causing emboli, a right-to-left shunt with a patent foramen ovale (PFO), is closed even partially with surgery [Jesurum2008]_.

 The pathogenesis of stroke is classified into four categories [Whisnant1990]_: brain hemorrhage, subarachnoid hemorrhage, intracranial hemorrhage from an